Red House Rocks

 Red House Rocks, West Virginia

 A steep path wanders up from the base of the ridge near the Putnam County Animal Shelter to the ridge top and rocks, the tops of which have been marked with graffiti over many years.
 Many chiseled inscriptions appear on the rocks alongside more recently spray-painted work.
+The steep ascent of more than 300 feet from the roadside to the summit is difficult.

-Map showing location of Red House Rocks
+Map showing the location of Red House Rocks

 Red House Rocks Links